Rafael Montero (baseball): Minor leagues

+Major leagues

 2014

 Montero was promoted on May 14, 2014, with Dillon Gee going to the disabled list with a lat strain.
 Montero started against the New York Yankees at Citi Field on the same day.
-In the top of the third inning, he struck out shortstop Derek Jeter for his first major league strikeout on a 3-2 fastball.
+In the top of the third inning, Montero recorded his first major league strikeout, by getting Derek Jeter on a 3-2 fastball.
 He earned his second strikeout against Brett Gardner in the top of the fifth inning.
 Montero earned the loss as the Mets lost 0-4 as he pitched six innings giving up 5 hits, 3 runs, 2 home runs, 2 walks and struck out 3.
 He was sent down on May 31 to make room for Buddy Carlyle on the roster.
 On August 11, pitcher Jacob deGrom went on the disabled list with rotator cuff tendinitis.
 Montero was called up on August 12 in deGrom's place.
 On August 23, Montero was re-sent back to the 51s to make room for deGrom coming off the disabled list.
 He was recalled on September 6 as part of the September call-ups.
 He was later moved to the bullpen on September 13.
 Montero finished the season with a 1-3 record, 4.06 ERA in 10 games with 42 strikeouts in 44.1 innings pitched with a WHIP of 1.511 while giving up 44 hits, 21 runs (20 of them earned), 8 home runs, and 23 walks.

 2015

-On April 17, 2015, he was sent down to the 51s to make room for Danny Muno.
+On April 17, 2015, Montero was sent down to the 51s to make room for Danny Muno.
 He was recalled up on April 27 to replace Muno on the roster.
 A day later he was once again sent down as Jack Leathersich was called up.
 On April 29, it was discovered that his rotator cuff was swelling and placed on the disabled list.
 He was placed on the 60-day disabled list on July 24.
 Montero would never pitch again in 2015.
 Montero finished the season with a 0-1 record, 4.50 ERA in 5 games (one start) with 13 strikeouts in 10 innings pitched with a WHIP of 1.400 while giving up 9 hits, 6 runs (5 of them earned), and 5 walks.